DevMoFu/Dell-Poweredge-G13-Fan-Utility-in-Go/README.md

 # Dell-Poweredge-G13-Fan-Utility-in-Go
+Dell PowerEdge Gen 13 fan control CLI Utility
 ***Work In Progress***
 ***Not intended for PRODUCTION use***
 ***Not Affiliation is Dell***

-Dell PowerEdge Gen 13 fan control CLI Utility

 ## How:
 Ipmi Wrapper made with Go for Linux

 ## Why:
-My Dell r330s are too loud.
+My Dell r330s are a little too loud.
 Don't want to use Bash anymore.
 I like Go...

 ## ToDo:
 - [x] Collect hex codes for raw commands